LeBapt38/ProjetInfoL3/README.md

 g++ -Wall -I/usr/include/python3.10 -I/public/mphyo/bibli_fonctions main.cpp NN_library/*.cpp /public/mphyo/bibli_fonctions/bibli_fonctions.ar -lm -lpython3.10 -o main.exe

  ## Abstract
- The idea is to create a relatively simple library for Neural networks in C. The aim is to use it to solve relatively simple PDE in physics.
-The first version will only tackle one dimension input.
-Later on, a method to deal with 2D and 3D would be a nice addition.
+   The main goal of this project was to learn how to code in C and the basics behind neural networks.
+In order to do so, I tried to implement a really basic library for neural networks.
+The goal I had in mind was solving PDE's with PINN's but I only managed to approximate known function.
+The project was far from a failure nevertheless.
+I learned a lot about how to structure code, I learned to use Git and GitHub...

  ## Objectif du projet
  1. Se familiariser avec le fonctionnement d'un réseau de neuronne adapté pour des approximations de fonction.